lukaskon/Botrytis-cinerea-comparative-genomics/Plink.md

 # Plink: filtering VCF and preparing for data visualization
 ==============================================================================
+Note: Everything in this markdown file can be done command line quickly.

 ### Validate variants on command line (takes a ~5m)
 ```